-Ana Belén Cuesta Ruiz-Clavijo has obtained the degree of doctor after the defense of her thesis 'Study of Active Aging from the perspective of Social Work'.
+Ana Belén Cuesta Ruiz-Clavijo has obtained the degree of doctor after the defense of her thesis ‘Study of Active Aging from the perspective of Social Work’.
 It was developed in the Department of Law of the University of La Rioja.
-Also, it was carried out within the framework of the 282D Doctorate in Law and Social Change program (Royal Decree 99/2011).
-It has been directed by Esther Raya Díez and has achieved the qualification of outstanding 'cum laude'.
+It was carried out within the framework of the 282D Doctorate in Law and Social Change program (Royal Decree 99/2011).
+It has been directed by Esther Raya Díez and has achieved the qualification of outstanding ‘cum laude’.

 Context of the Doctoral Thesis

 According to the research, the concept and models of aging have been evolving towards more integral, multidimensional and transversal models.
 Thus arises the concept of active aging (WHO, 2002), defined as “the process of optimizing opportunities for health, participation and safety in order to improve the quality of life of people who age.”

 Therefore, according to the author, we consider it necessary to know and analyze the different policies that are being carried out in Spain in order to promote active aging.
 In this regard, it is necessary to carry out this proposal both at the state level, within the “National Strategy for older people for Active Aging” (2018-2021) and at the regional level, through the different Autonomous Plans for Active Aging and / or Older People.

 The ageing of the population constitutes a challenge for society and at the same time an opportunity, both to respond to the social needs of this heterogeneous population group and to incorporate the positive factors that they contribute socially.
 The research thus has a dual purpose.